 - The difference between control and monetization versus free and open spaces

-- That the web as we originally knew it has changed from an open market to that of an exploitative marker serving those with capital
+- The web as we originally knew it has changed from an open market to one that best serves those who control closed platforms

 - The web no longer reflects its decentralized revolutionary roots